About hazardous substances and health

 - some garden chemicals are toxic

 Hazardous substances are commonly also called chemicals.
 Strictly speaking, hazardous substances are those chemicals that can cause specific types of hazard.
 According to the Hazardous Substances and New Organisms Act 1996 (HSNO Act), a substance is hazardous if it can:

 Hazardous substances can have more than one hazardous property.
 For example, methylated spirits and petrol are both toxic and flammable.
 A substance is also considered hazardous if it generates a substance with any or more of these hazardous properties when it comes into contact with air or water.

-Some substances are excluded from the HSNO Act, such as medicines in fixed dose form, alcohol, drugs, food, and carbon monoxide where the source was not from combustion of gas from a cylinder.
+Some substances are excluded from the HSNO Act, such as medicines in fixed-dose form, alcohol, drugs, food, and carbon monoxide where the source was not from the combustion of gas from a cylinder.

 Exposure to hazardous substances can occur through various pathways, including:

 We can be exposed to a variety of contaminants in our environment.
 Sources of contaminants include:

 - toxic substances in the home, including common household products, pesticides, building materials and furnishings

 Hazardous substances can cause considerable harm.
 Some hazardous substances have only minor effects, while others can have serious consequences.